hmyuuu/kirin/docs/interp.md

     message: SSAValue = info.argument(String)
 ```

-When interpreting an `Assert` statement, we need to check the condition and raise an error if it is false, this can be either returning the [`interp.Err`][kirin.interp.Err] object:
+When interpreting an `Assert` statement, we need to check the condition and raise an error if it is false:

 ```python
 @dialect.register